jjmr007/Successful-Calls-to-ABI-missing-functions/English/Readme.md

 >_
 ```

-No. 5 We now create an instance of the contract that we want to inspect.
+**N° 5** We now create an instance of the contract that we want to inspect.
 But there is a small problem: to rebuild this instance we need the address where said contract resides in the blocchain and also, the ABI.json file of the contract.

-But if we extract the ABI.json asset from the contract directly deployed from, say, [True-USD](https://etherscan.io/address/0x0000000000085d4780b73119b644ae5ecd22b376#code), we will not be able to execute any function worthy of an ERC20 token.
+But if we extract the ABI.json element from the contract directly deployed from, say, [True-USD](https://etherscan.io/address/0x0000000000085d4780b73119b644ae5ecd22b376#code), we will not be able to execute any function worthy of an ERC20 token.
 How we do?

 In the normal case we would do the following: we use some appropriate browser such as [Etherscan](https://etherscan.io/) and look for the contract of our interest.
 If this seems the same than looking for a needle in a haystack, it is possible to do so by choosing the "Tokens" page, looking the most famous ones.
 We can also locate the explorer page of a particular token, by finding it on the [CoinMArketCap](https://coinmarketcap.com/) page.